-First, we observe a large and significant F1 improvement obtained by GenIE over SetGenNet and the pipeline baseline when trained on the same dataset (Wiki-NRE).
-Another significant performance improvement is due to first pre-training on Rebel (R+W) and evaluating on either Wiki-NRE or Geo-NRE, despite the much bigger schema employed by Rebel.
-This highlights that: 1) GenIE can effectively transfer knowledge across datasets/schemas; 2) GenIE can quickly adapt to new schemas.
-Due to its rigid, monolithic relation classifier, the pipeline baseline does not posses these qualities.
-However, the pre-training does improves its macro scores, at a non-negligible cost in terms of micro scores.
-Training GenIE only with Rebel (R) already performs decently well, displaying some modest out-of-distribution and out-of-schema generalization capabilities.
-When scaling up to a larger schema by testing on Rebel, only the newly developed pipeline baseline and GenIE can be applied.
-Here, we again observe GenIE strongly outperforming the baseline.
-There is some performance drop compared to datasets with smaller schemas for both GenIE and the baseline, but GenIE preserves good F1 scores ($\approx 70$ micro and $\approx 30$ macro).
-Finally, on FewRel, one can only compute recall and, since models have been trained on Rebel, this setup also evaluates out-of-domain generalization.
-In this setting, GenIE is again largely outperforming the baseline for both micro and macro recall, which are close to each other as the dataset is class-balanced.
+First, we observe a large and significant F1 improvement of $8$ and $28$ absolute points obtained by GenIE over SetGenNet and the pipeline baseline, respectively, when trained on the same dataset (W).
+Despite the much bigger schema employed by REBEL, pre-training on it and then fine-tuning (R+W), improves the performance on Wiki-NRE and Geo-NRE for $3\%$ and $5\%$, respectively.
+This highlights that: (i) GenIE can effectively transfer knowledge across datasets/schemas; (ii) GenIE can quickly adapt to new schemas.
+Due to its rigid, monolithic relation classifier, the pipeline baseline does not possess these qualities.
+However, the pre-training does improve its macro scores.